MainulDip/iOS-study/SwiftLanguageTour/swift-basic-102.md

 let convertNumToInt = Int(cNum) // implicit type is "Int?"
 let convertStrToInt = Int(cStr)

-// Int(value) will return the number if conversion is successful, or nil if faild.
+// Int(value) will return the number if conversion is successful, or nil if failed.
 Hence the type "Int?"

-let convertNumToIntFoptional: Int? = Int(cNum) // explicit type is redundaunt here, because Int(v) will implicitly cast to "Int?" let convertNumToIntUnwrapped = Int(cNum)! // but throw error if forced unwrapped is applied to "nil" or conversion is not successful
+let convertNumToIntFoptional: Int? = Int(cNum) // explicit type is redundant here, because Int(v) will implicitly cast to "Int?" let convertNumToIntUnwrapped = Int(cNum)! // but throw error if forced unwrapped is applied to "nil" or conversion is not successful

 print(convertNumToInt) // Optional(1234)